 6 more weeks of winter or an early spring?
 Meet the Groundhog Day prognosticators of the tri-state

 Groundhog Day can provide some great family fun and a silly break from the harsh winter.
-Here is what our local groundhog prognosticators (plus a chicken and a prairie dog) predicted.
+Here is what our local groundhog prognosticators (plus a chicken and a prairie dog) are predicting this year.

 Staten Island Chuck